krishna-waidande/krishna-waidande.github.io/goals.md

 + I will able to design a good schema of database and get idea of important concepts like index, joins, etc..

-+ Knowledge of more than 35+ advance commands and their usage with all options.
++ Knowledge of more than 35+ advanceed Linux commands and their usage with all options.

 ### Keep learning :)